 Firstly, the Spatial Planning Policies as set out below, if approved at Referendum, will become part of the Statutory Local Planning documents which determine planning applications in the WNPA.
 These policies specifically impact on proposed planning applications and can be implemented directly through the planning system.
-They will become part of the development plan.

 Secondly, WNF has identified a number of Community Policies and Projects, which are set out below.
-They will not become part of the development plan.
 These Policies and Projects cannot be delivered through development (i.e. when planning applications are made) and therefore will need to be delivered by WNF working with partners and external stakeholders.
-In this Plan the spatial policies are shown with light tonal grey shading to distinguish them from the community policies.